fjsousa/fjsousa.github.io/pages/remote-work.md

 I've been wanting to write about my experience with remote work and how simple mindfulness techniques had a huge impact on my work quality.
 Now with Covid-19 sending a lot of people around me into forced remote work and with bad news pouring through every device with a screen around us, I felt the urgency to write it more than ever.

-Based on my meditation practice following a 10 day retreat in 2018 and after almost a year of being full time remote, I found myself sharing the same unsolicited advice with a few friends struggling with focus.
+Based on my meditation practice following a 10-day retreat in 2018 and after almost a year of being full time remote, I found myself sharing the same unsolicited advice with a few friends struggling with focus.
 I'm now putting that in writing so, if this is your first time remote working or if you're struggling with focus, this is a shortlist of things that might help.

 ## 1 - Desk setup for the space deprived